lherzolite2024/lherzolite2024.github.io/poster_info.md

 ## On-site poster display and attendance time

 - **Display Time:** Posters will be displayed from 09:00 to 19:00.
 Specific attendance times (when presenters should be available at their posters) will be announced.
-- **Poster Removal:** The poster can remain hanging for the duration of the congress but must be taken down by 14:00 on Friday, September 4.  **Any posters left after this time will be removed and discarded by conference staff.**.
+- **Poster Removal:** The poster can remain hanging for the duration of the congress but must be taken down by 14:00 on Friday, September 4.  **Any posters left after this time will be removed and discarded by conference staff.**

 ## Poster preparation